jsam6/BMFun/README.md

 # Project Title

-BMFun @ BahasaMalaysiaFun is an native android application.
+BMFun @ BahasaMalaysiaFun is a native android application.

 ## Objective